Simply Business homepage

 From 2020, as a result of the Covid-19 pandemic, average prices increased even quicker as the government introduced a stamp duty holiday and more people looked to relocate.

-However, since late 2022, growth has slowed.
-A combination of economic uncertainty, a cost of living crisis, high interest rates, and rising inflation has made it harder for people to buy properties.
+This was caused by a combination of economic uncertainty, a cost of living crisis, high interest rates, and rising inflation, which made it harder for people to buy properties.

-Here’s an overview of average house prices over the last four years from some of the main data providers:
+Here’s an overview of average house prices over the last five years from some of the main data providers:

 Price index